techidaily/site-win11-tips/source/_posts/accessing-windows-component-services-interface-quickly.md

  Having trouble using the Start menu search bar?
 Try accessing the Component Services tool using the Run command dialog box.

  Want to know the best part about using the Run command dialog box?
 This tool can help you open almost any program on your Windows device.
-But if you want to[use the Run command dialog box to access third-party programs](https://www.makeuseof.com/windows-10-11-open-third-party-programs-with-run/) , you’d have to edit some Registry keys first.
+But if you want to [use the Run command dialog box to access third-party programs](https://www.makeuseof.com/windows-10-11-open-third-party-programs-with-run/) , you’d have to edit some Registry keys first.

  Here are the steps for opening the Component Services tool using the Run command dialog box: